SarahTech-alt/git-github.com-PrimeAcademy-jara-javascript-rascal/README.md

 # JavaScript Rascal

 JaRa, The JavaScript Rascal, has struck the company headquarters.
-Per her calling card, she has only done damage to the company headquarters' `script.js` file, so only make changes to those files.
+Per her calling card, she has only done damage to the company headquarters' `script.js` file, so only make changes to that file.
 She couldn't help herself, and has left some punny hints behind.

-**NOTE: You should only modify six lines of code in total (one line per bug).**
+**NOTE: You should only modify five lines of code in total (one line per bug).**

 To help guide you, the company's security team had made a list of things they have noticed: